Synerty/peek-plugin-diagram/peek_plugin_diagram/doc-admin/admin_tasks/admin_tasks.rst

 Monitor Status
 ``````````````

-The progress / status of the PoF Connectivity Loader can be viewed in the Peek Admin UI
+The progress / status of the ENMAC Connectivity Loader can be viewed in the Peek Admin UI
 on the **Loader Status** page.

 There is a lot of processing to convert the connectivity model from the oracle tables